VenkeyBoda/Terraform_Practice/Azure/Azure_Creation/activity.md

-# I want to create a vnet with subnet in Azure
+# I want to Create the network with a vm in a subnet with nginx installed in azure

 # steps: